USS Erie (PG-50)

 USS Erie (PG-50) was the lead ship of the Erie-class gunboats of the United States Navy.
 Erie was the second US Navy ship to bear the name.
-The first, Erie, was named after Lake Erie, while this Erie followed the US Navy naming practices of gunboats, like cruisers, being named after US cities.
+The first, Erie, was named after Lake Erie, while this Erie followed the US Navy naming practices of gunboats, like cruisers, being named after US cities, with this Erie being named after Erie, Pennsylvania.